matter-labs/zksync-lite-docs/docs/dev/accounts.md

 Sender account should have correct public key set before sending this transaction. (see [change pub key](#changing-account-public-key))

-The operators require a fee to be paid in order to process transactions.
-Fees are paid using the same token as the forced exit. **Note:** fee is paid by the transaction initiator, not by the target account.
-To get how to obtain an acceptable fee amount, see [Get transaction fee from the server](#get-transaction-fee-from-the-server).
+The operators require a fee to be paid in order to process transactions[^fee].

+**Note:** fee is paid by the transaction initiator, not by the target account.

 The transaction has to be verified until funds are available on the ethereum wallet balance so it is useful to use `awaitVerifyReceipt`(see [utils](#awaiting-for-operation-completion)) before checking ethereum balance.